cdig/take-and-make/README.md

 ## Take

-`Take(names:*, callback:Function)` is what you use to get back values that were registered with Make.
+`Take(names:*, callback:Function)` gives you back values registered with `Make()`.
-When you call `Take()`, it waits until `Make()` has been called for each of the names you request.
-Once those values have all been registered, your callback function is called with the values, in order.
+Once the requested names have all been registered, your callback function is called with the values in order.

 ```coffee
 Take ["ScaryStory", "UniversalAnswer"], (ScaryStory, UniversalAnswer)->